Ron Wigginton: Painting and sculpture

-In 2002, Wigginton began working at his mountain studio in Cascadel Woods, North Fork, California.
-There, he began a new series of ethereal paintings on canvas and aluminum panels.
-In 2018, he completed "Experimental Heavens" the fifth monograph of paintings designed by graphic artist Lynn Robb of Santa Monica.
-The five books consist of seventy-five works shown consecutively in unbroken sequence created over four years.

 Landscape architecture

 The founder of a landscape architecture firm, Land Studio, Wigginton entered the field following a decade as an exhibiting painter and sculptor.
 He is one of a relative few without a degree in Landscape Architecture to pass the state exam and become certified to practice in California.
 Wigginton founded Land Studio in San Diego in 1981 and after a brief partnership continued as the sole principal of the firm.
 Land Studio completed numerous projects in the San Diego area, many of which are open for public view, including the Union Bank Building Plaza at La Jolla Center One, the Nexus Technology Park, and the Linda Vista Library and Community Center.